fraguada/svsc_exhibition_docs/README.md

 ````
 Setting the working directory was key to making sure the commands in the shell script executed correctly.

+IMPORTANT:
+- The filename should be the same as the Label string, in my case `com.user.loginscript` and the filename `com.user.loginscript.plist`
+- The file should be saved in `/Users/<username>/Library/LaunchAgents`
+- Upon restart you should see a notification related to login items and the shell script should appear in the System Settings UI for Login Items

 The shell script looks like this: